freeCodeCamp/freeCodeCamp/guide/english/php/errors/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+#semi sensitive case in php
+php is programming language who have semi sensitive case, so sometimes you will get error if you "typo" when you write the program